Azure/prometheus-collector/mixins/kubernetes/rules/windows_recording_rules/README.md

 ## Pre-requisite

-Setup your subscription to be able to use alerts using the following [documentation](https://eng.ms/docs/products/geneva/metrics/prometheus/prommdmtutorial7setupalerts)
+- Setup your subscription to be able to use alerts using the following [documentation](https://eng.ms/docs/products/geneva/metrics/prometheus/prommdmtutorial7setupalerts)

-Please also run this script in a location where you have access to the az cli.
+- Please also run this script in a location where you have access to the az cli.

+- Please install windows-exporter on your AKS nodes.
+To do so you'll need to ssh/RDP into your AKS nodes using the following [documentation](https://docs.microsoft.com/en-us/azure/aks/node-access) and then install windows exporter using the following [instructions](https://github.com/prometheus-community/windows_exporter#installation)

+The steps will look something like this:

+1. SSH into each individual AKS node
+2. Run powershell
+3. Call `Invoke-WebRequest -Uri https://github.com/microsoft/Docker-Provider/releases/download/windows-exporter-releases/windows_exporter-0.16.0-amd64.3.msi -OutFile c:\test.msi`
+4. Call `msiexec /i C:\test.msi ENABLED_COLLECTORS="[defaults],process,container,tcp,os,memory" /quiet`
+5. Call `netstat -na | findstr 9182` to see wether the exporter is running as expected.

 ## Steps to deploy